anmoljamespilley/Anmol_JS_Lab/README.md

 ## How to Use

-1. Clone the repository to your local machine:
+1. Download Zip or clone the repository to your local machine:

    ```bash
    git clone https://github.com/anmoljamespilley/Anmol_JS_Lab.git